bosluc/DFRobot-MaqueenLite-Python/README.md

         """Get the distance between the robot and an object.

         Returns:
-            [float]: distance to the object it one is detected else max value.
+            [float]: distance to the object if one is detected else max value.
         """
 ```